inabikarilibrary/inalib/inapedia/players/brazilian/nicolau.md

 # nicolau

-nicolau is a Brazilian player, maining Nomash.
+nicolau is a Brazilian :brazil: player, maining Nomash.

 ## Achievements